-— When the set of acceptable objects, such as filenames or URLs, is limited or known, create a mapping from a set of fixed input values (such as numeric IDs) to the actual filenames or URLs, and reject all other inputs; and
+— When the set of acceptable objects, such as filenames or URLs, is limited or known, create a mapping from a set of fixed input values (such as numeric IDs) to the actual filenames or URLs, and reject all other inputs;

-— For any security checks that are performed on the client side, ensure that these checks are duplicated on the server side, in order to avoid CWE-602,[8] as described in subclause 7.14 Authentication logic error [XZO], 7.7 Cross-site scripting [XYT], and subclause 7.9 Injection [RST].
+— For any security checks that are performed on the client side, ensure that these checks are duplicated on the server side, in order to avoid CWE-602 [7] as described in 7.14 Authentication logic error [XZO], 7.7 Cross-site scripting [XYT], and 7.9 Injection [RST].

+NOTE For example, ID 1 could map to "inbox.txt" and ID 2 could map to "profile.txt".
+Features such as the ESAPI AccessReferenceMap provide this capability.

 Use of unchecked data from an uncontrolled or tainted source [EFS]